 During their externship, student externs observe and participate in lawyering tasks, gaining both valuable skills and a sense of the kind of lawyer they wish to become.
 In addition, externships foster sensitivity to the social, political and professional implications of the legal process.

 Externships at SMU include both work in a legal setting and an associated class designed to help the extern get the most out of the experience.
-There are three classes, each of which is associated with a cluster of externships:
+There are four classes, each of which is associated with a cluster of externships:

 Fall only; 4 credits for field placement + class

 The Corporate Counsel Externship Program is a four-hour academic program that combines a two-hour corporate counsel course with externships in corporate legal departments.
 Third-year law students work 10 hours per week in DFW corporate legal departments in exchange for two hours of academic credit.
 In class, students explore substantive areas of the law as well as practical skills like working with outside counsel.
 Many of our students want to work in-house at some point in their careers and this academic program gives them a glimpse of what that is like.
 It also allows them to gain practical legal experience and learn important soft skills.

 This fall 85 students are placed with 85 different DFW companies, matched as closely as possible based on their practice area or industry interests.
 For example, a Russian JD student was placed with Mary Kay where she was able to use her language and legal skills on a transaction for the company in Russia.
 Students interested in sports law have been placed with the Cowboys, Mavericks, Stars and Texas Rangers.